Conor McGregor: 2020

 After over a year away from the Octagon, McGregor faced Donald Cerrone in a welterweight bout on 18 January 2020 at UFC 246.
 He won the fight via technical knockout 40 seconds into the first round.
 This win earned him a Performance of the Night award.
 The win made McGregor the first UFC fighter to hold knockout finishes in the featherweight, lightweight and welterweight divisions.
 On 6 June 2020, McGregor announced once more that he was retiring from fighting.

 2021

 Despite talks of retirement, McGregor was booked to face former UFC Lightweight Championship challenger Dustin Poirier in a rematch of their 2014 bout at UFC 257 on 24 January 2021.
 He lost the fight via technical knockout in the second round, marking the first knockout loss in his career.
 McGregor was later handed a 6–month medical suspension after the knockout.

-McGregor faced Dustin Poirier for a third time on 10 July 2021 at UFC 264.
+McGregor faced Poirier for a third time on 10 July 2021 at UFC 264.
 McGregor lost the fight via technical knockout in round one after the ringside doctor stopped the bout.
 McGregor had rolled his ankle while stepping back, resulting in a broken lower tibia which rendered him unable to continue.